 Any criminal activity was being investigated by the police whilst local schools were being worked with to deter anti social behaviour.

 To introduce a PSPO would require persistent behaviour and evidence of such.

 Councillor Robinson stated that incidents had been reported in the national press and asked if the Portfolio Holder could begin to consult to introduce a PSPO in Clough Hall Park.

 Councillor Jill Waring stated that statistics were based on the number of reported incidents and if these were not reported, the ... view the full minutes text for item 13.

 To receive from Members any petitions which they wish to present to the Council.

-To consider any communications which pursuant to Appendix 7 – Standing Order 7 of the constitution are, in the opinion of the Mayor, of an urgent nature and to pass thereon such resolutions as may be deemed necessary.
+To consider any communications which pursuant to Appendix 7 – paragraph 7 of the constitution are, in the opinion of the Mayor, of an urgent nature and to pass thereon such resolutions as may be deemed necessary.

 There was no urgent business.

 Councillor Kearon advised Members that Councillor Lawley had recently given birth to a baby boy and wished them all the best.
 Members joined in sending their best wishes.